lambrospetrou/lambrospetrou.github.io/src/_posts/2020-05-05-battle-of-jamstack-platforms-netlify-vercel-aws.md

 I only scratched the surface of each platform's feature set, however it's quite clear that some are better at something and worse at something else.

 If you focus only on Jamstack applications, my recommendation would be to ~~go with Vercel~~ go with Netlify (see update below).
-It has amazing performance, and the zero-config approach really does wonders for the majority of the popular frameworks.
 Recommending [Next.js](https://nextjs.org/) for one more time 😃

 **Update 2021-02-22:** I have been experiencing slow load times (~2 seconds) on Vercel for two of my projects for a few weeks, and it seems that it's happening when the page is rarely visited (although it shouldn't according to docs, and Vercel support).
 Therefore, I now recommend Netlify over Vercel as a first choice.
 Netlify [also works with Next.js](https://github.com/netlify/next-on-netlify) even if you do not use the export mechanism, so feature parity is good.